 Dusk was beginning to close in, drawing a pall of dimness across the world.
-An old man hobbled down the road, using a cane for support.
+An older man hobbled down the road, using a cane for support.
 His stomach had stopped hurting some time ago and now just had the empty hollowness of the starving.

 Something in the road caught his eye.
-He stopped and looked at it, stooped with difficulty and picked it up.
-It was a rather plain looking little tin cup, dirty and kind of ugly, but it would not shatter or crack like the pretty little fancy painted teacups.
-With a shrug he shoved the little tin cup in his pocket and walked on.
+He stopped and looked at it, stooped with difficulty, and picked it up.
+It was a rather plain-looking little tin cup, dirty and kind of ugly, but it would not shatter or crack like the pretty little fancy painted teacups.
+With a shrug, he shoved the little tin cup in his pocket and walked on.

 “Hurry,” the boy urged his older brother as he kept watch.
 The old couple would return soon.
-He had seen them searching the edge of the woods not far to anything edible they could find.
+He had seen them searching the edge of the woods, not far to anything edible they could find.

-Finally the older boy snapped out of it.
+Finally, the older boy snapped out of it.

 “There’s no food here,” he whispered loudly to the younger boy.
 The younger boy looked stricken, his hand reflexively reaching for his empty belly.